k0syan/Codeforces/README.md

 <br>

 ### Codeforces Round #407 (Div.
 2) - `0/5`
+- 789A - Anastasia and pebbles
+- 789B - Masha and geometric depression

 ### Codeforces Round #406 (Div.
 2) - `0/5`
 - 787A - The Monster - Wrong Answer